Cheapest GLP-1 Provider With No Membership Fee: Verified Cost Comparison

 | Insurance support | Ro (not no-membership) | Varies with insurance | Yes, $149/mo |

 You came to this page because you didn’t want to pay a $99–$149 platform fee on top of medication.
 That filter is legitimate and worth honoring.
 Every provider in the “no membership fee” rows above does what they say they do — no separate platform charge.
 The cheapest with no membership fee in absolute terms is Fifty410.
-The cheapest with monthly billing is Eden.
+The cheapest monthly partner entry is Embody.
 The cheapest with bundled clinical support and a broader menu is MEDVi.
 Pick the one that matches your situation, not the one some affiliate-heavy listicle pushes hardest.

 Frequently asked questions